polac24/TopDownErrorSample/README.md

-# TopDownErrorSample
+# Top-Down error handling sample

-Sample of Swift Top-Down error handling architecture described in the blogpost: https://medium.com/@londeix/top-down-error-architecture-d8715a28d1ad
+Sample of a Swift Top-Down error handling architecture described in the blogpost:

+https://medium.com/@londeix/top-down-error-architecture-d8715a28d1ad